8 Tips for a Stunning Undergraduate Architecture Portfolio + Examples

 However, you can start playing around with 3D modeling software if you feel like it.
 Or maybe you enjoy building in Sims or any other videogame?
 Don’t be afraid to showcase your best design.
 We don’t necessarily recommend putting Sims under skills in your first architecture resume, but hey, at this point it shows enthusiasm.

-As we mentioned above, let your pictures do the talking.
-However, it’s worth placing brief captions under your artwork to provide context.
-You can include
+Place brief captions under your artwork to provide context.
+You can include:

 - the method/technique you chose,